Works Register Home Log In Authors

 3. The desire for praise and fear of recognizing our own flaws.
 The essence of seeking praise consists in seeking to gain the attention of the opposite sex, as we can observe in the courtship of animals and human beings.
 Couple-seeking individuals seek to impress (in other words gain praise from) potential partners with their coloration, strength, wealth.

-We must ask ourselves: “Has following the worldly dharmas ever brought me contentment?
+We should ask ourselves: “Has following the worldly dharmas ever brought me contentment?
 Or have they, like thieves, always taken peace and joy away from me?”
-When it becomes clear that following the worldly dharmas is unprofitable, joyless, plunges into a sense of hopelessness, merits reproach, disenchantment with them sets in.
+When it becomes clear that following the worldly dharmas is unprofitable, joyless, plunges into a sense of hopelessness, is blameworthy, frustration with them sets in.
 However, at this stage, the worldly dharmas only subside, but are not yet overcome.
 To free ourselves from them to the extent that is sufficient to overcome hostility, vigorous measures are necessary.
-An example of such measures is the acceptance of blessings of four kinds: 1) the blessing of poverty, 2) the blessing of accepting our own insignificance, 3) the blessing of accepting dispraise, 4) the blessing of loneliness.
+An example of such measures is receiving blessings of four kinds: 1) the blessing of poverty, 2) the blessing of accepting our own insignificance, 3) the blessing of receiving blame, 4) the blessing of loneliness.

 1. The blessing of poverty frees the mind from the influence of the first pair of worldly dharmas (the desire for gain and fear of loss).
-By accepting this blessing, practitioners of the path understand:
+Receiving this blessing, practitioners of the path realize:

 There is nothing I have ever possessed.